Saudi Arabia: New Personal Data Protection Law - What you need to know

 Controller obligations under the PDPL range from specific obligations to more general requirements to adhere to certain principles and safeguards to ensure data security.
 Below are some of the notable controller obligations/requirements found in the PDPL.

-When choosing the means by which to process data, a controller must have in place measures that guarantee it gives effect to the provisions of the law and must regularly check the conformity of its means of processing with data protection principles (Article 8 of the PDPL).
+When choosing a processor to process data on its behalf, the controller must ensure the processor it chooses has in place measures that guarantee that it gives effect to the provisions of the PDPL and its Regulations and must regularly check its conformity with the same, without prejudice to the controller's responsibilities towards data subjects or the competent authority (Article 8 of the PDPL).

 Data protection officer appointment